 The ability to collect and analyse data from all aspects of business operations will enable organisations to improve decision making, increase efficiency, and reduce costs.
 Becoming data driven requires a shift in mindset and culture within an organisation away from the traditional modus operandi or the hunches of the most powerful or vocal member of the organisation.

 Why Digital Strategy is critical to being customer-centric

 Why Digital Strategy is 80% Strategy, 20% Digital

 At the core of the strategy is the creation of new and better forms of value.
 This value does not take the form of revenues or profits, but of value for end customers.
-Quite simply, your digital strategy can create market change by progressively optimising the value you provide to your customers.
+Quite simply, your strategy can create market change by progressively optimising the value you provide to your customers.

-The starting point in the development of any successful digital strategy is a clear understanding of the customers needs and experiences.
+The starting point in the development of any successful strategy is a clear understanding of the customers needs and experiences.
 Once you fully understand this, and can re-imagine how value can be delivered with a digital lens, you not only have a well-developed digital strategy, but also a clear roadmap to enhanced customer-centricity.

 Digital strategy is a way of looking at the world through a digital lens.
 This means you look at our customers from a different perspective than before.
 You see them as people who want to interact with you digitally.
 You then ask ourselves what this means for your business model.

 This cannot be further from the truth.
-While it is true that a by-product of implementing a digital strategy is cost saving, the essence of a successful digital strategy, which will unlock growth for your organisation, is to re-imagine how you deliver value to the customer with a digital lens, that is, 80% strategy, and 20% digital
+While it is true that a by-product of implementing a digital strategy is cost saving, the essence of a successful strategy, which will unlock growth for your organisation, is to re-imagine how you deliver value to the customer with a digital lens, that is, 80% strategy, and 20% digital

 Why it’s Essential